-The VCC must be approved by the Commissioner.

-In order to obtain VCC approval, the company must be a resident, its tax affairs must be in order, and its sole object must be the management of investments in qualifying companies and it must be licensed i.t.o. the Financial Advisory and Intermediary Services Act.
+The VCC must be approved by SARS.
+To obtain VCC approval, the company must be a resident, its tax affairs must be in order, and its sole object must be the management of investments in qualifying companies and it must be licensed i.t.o. the Financial Advisory and Intermediary Services Act.